thanos-io/thanos/docs/thanos_service_discovery.md

 The default value for all File SD re-read intervals is 5 minutes.

 ### Thanos Query
-The repeatable flag `--store.file-sd-config.files=<path>` can be used to specify the path to files that contain addresses of `Thanos Stores`.
+The repeatable flag `--store.sd-files=<path>` can be used to specify the path to files that contain addresses of `StoreAPI` servers.
 The `<path>` can be a glob pattern so you can specify several files using a single flag.

-The flag `--store.file-sd-config.interval=<5m>` can be used to change the fallback re-read interval from the default 5 minutes.
+The flag `--store.sd-interval=<5m>` can be used to change the fallback re-read interval from the default 5 minutes.

 ### Thanos Rule
-The repeatable flag `--query.file-sd-config.files=<path>` can be used to specify the path to files that contain addresses of `Thanos Queries`.
+The repeatable flag `--query.sd-files=<path>` can be used to specify the path to files that contain addresses of `QueryAPI` servers.
 Again, the `<path>` can be a glob pattern.

-The flag `--query.file-sd-config.interval=<5m>` can be used to change the fallback re-read interval.
+The flag `--query.sd-interval=<5m>` can be used to change the fallback re-read interval.

 ## DNS Service Discovery
 Coming soon as part of both File SD and Static Flags.